These hot buffalo wings pack the perfect punch. They have the same delicious flavor, whether they are baked or fried.

-These are great served with ranch or blue cheese dressing and a side of celery sticks.
+Like all the rest, you’ll want to serve these wings with ranch or blue cheese dressing and a side of celery sticks.

-With a big batch of Hot Buffalo Wings, great friends and family, the remote control in hand, and a big screen, everyone will be set to cheer for their favorite team.
+With a big batch of Buffalo Wings, great friends and family, the remote control in hand, and a big screen, everyone will be set to cheer for their favorite team.
 What is your cheering style?
 Are you the quiet-sitting-on-the-edge-of-your-seat-nail-biting fan, or are you the rip-roaring-jumping-all-over-the-place kind of fan?

 - 4 pounds chicken wings

 - 2 cups hot sauce (I prefer Frank’s Red Hot)

 - Line a baking sheet with foil and top with a wire rack.